-- Complaints can be filed against assessment only, not against taxes. - If you feel your assessment is not fair in comparison to other similar properties, please discuss your assessment with us. - If you decide to file a complaint with the Board of Revision, you must do so prior to the final date for filing shown on your assessment notice.
+- Complaints can be filed against assessment only, not against taxes. - If you feel your assessment is not fair in comparison to other similar properties, please discuss your assessment with us or attend the Assessment Open House on January 23 and 24, 2025. - If you decide to file a complaint with the Board of Revision, you must do so prior to the final date for filing shown on your assessment notice.